dedis/cothority/README.md

 # Collective Authority (Cothority)

-The cothority project provides a framework for development and deployment of decentralized, distributed (cryptographic) protocols.
+The cothority project provides a framework for development, analysis, and deployment of decentralized, distributed (cryptographic) protocols.
 The code in this repository allows you to run your own cothority server (conode) as well as access cothority services.
-The cothority project is developed and maintained by the [DEDIS](http://dedis.epfl.ch) lab at [EPFL](https://epfl.ch).
+The cothority project is developed and maintained by the [DEDIS lab](http://dedis.epfl.ch) at [EPFL](https://epfl.ch).

 ## License